 Relevant supplemental professional experiences as demonstrated on the job

 This category accounts for 10% of the CLDF.
-Employee used similar argument as noted in the preceding sections in order to substantiate his contention that he should have been awarded additional points on his CLDF.
 I find that this falls within the rubric of managerial discretion.
 Considering as much, I again find that Employee's arguments to the contrary are unconvincing.

 Length of service